valenzano-lab/aegis/README.md

 ```

 To run simulations within a terminal, you need to prepare config files in [YAML](https://en.wikipedia.org/wiki/YAML) format
 which contain custom values for simulation parameters.
-The list of parameters, including their descriptions and default values you can find [here](). <!-- TODO update link -->
+The list of parameters, including their descriptions and default values you can find [here](src/aegis/documentation/dynamic/default_parameters.md).
 An example of a config file:

 ```yml